-Metocean is a set of atmospheric and oceanic parameters that are essential in ensuring safety and reliability of various coastal and marine constructions and operations.
-Metocean Design Criteria is developed to deliver probabilistic behavior of representative measures of atmospheric and hydrosphere parameters (wind, wave, current, tide level) for planning and design of coastal and offshore construction.
-MODC provides engineer the data to support subsequent engineering for minimal additional cost, enabling greater consistency between metocean and resource assessment.
-We presents metocean information as prediction of normal and extreme conditions of wind, tides, waves and currents.
+Metocean is a set of atmospheric and oceanic parameters (i.e. wind, wave, current, tide level) that are essential in ensuring the safety and reliability of various coastal and marine operations and constructions.
+Metocean Design Criteria is developed to deliver the probabilistic behavior of representative metocean parameters for coastal and offshore construction/ structure planning and design.
+MODC provides engineers the data to minimize uncertainty for optimal resource allocation in order to ensure cost-efficient engineering practices in compliance with international standards.
+We present metocean information as a prediction of normal and extreme conditions of wind, tides, waves, and currents.
+Our Client List.

-Climatology analyses of physical parameters (wind, wave, currents and tides) on coastal and ocean environments.
+Climatology analyses of physical parameters (wind, wave, currents, and tides) in coastal and ocean environments.

-Directional analyses of long term winds, waves, and currents on coastal and ocean environments.
+Directional analyses of long-term winds, waves, and currents in coastal and ocean environments.

-Simulation of waves, currents and tides, and conception from several scenarios that could occurs on work site.
+Simulation of waves, currents, and tides, and conception from several scenarios that could occur on work sites.

 EXTREME VALUES ANALYSIS

-Using a vast amount of historical data, extreme values analysis gives prediction of extreme events from waves, currents and tides on work site.
+Using a vast amount of historical data, extreme values analysis gives prediction of extreme events from waves, currents, and tides on work sites.